thomasebsmith/youtube-player/README.md

 Currently, YouTube Player allows you to create multiple playlists, which can then be played in a random or fixed order in one or more tabs by right-clicking on a tab that is navigated to youtube.com.
-The playlists can be modified by clicking on the add-on icon to bring up a small popup.
+The playlists can be added to clicking on the add-on icon to bring up a small popup.
+The playlists can be modified by going to the add-on options page.

 ## Installation
 YouTube Player is not yet available on addons.mozilla.org.
 To use it,